utdata/icj-cli-tools/lectures/bash/looking-at-files.md

 # Looking at files

+## Goal

 Let's learn some more command-line juju for working with files.
-These commands will help you deal with other stuff we work on later.
+These commands will help look at code files on your computer.

+## Set up

 Let's get something to work with.
 We'll go to our home directory, make a class directory, make a project diretory, and then move into it.
 (This is review from [Moving Around](moving-around.md)).